dreamit-de/graphql-server/README.md

   given schema, values and resolvers.
 Returns a Promise or value of an `ExecutionResult`.
 By default `execute` from [graphql-js][1] library is called.
 - **`extensionFunction`**: Extension function that can be used to add additional information to the `extensions` field of the response.
-Given a `Request`, `GraphQLRequestInfo` and `ExecutionResult` it should return undefined or an ObjMap of key-value-pairs that are added to the`extensions` field.
+Given a `GraphQLRequestInfo`, `ExecutionResult`, `GraphQLServerOptions` and context  it should return undefined or an ObjMap of key-value-pairs that are added to the`extensions` field.
 By default `defaultExtensions` is used and returns undefined.
 - **`reassignAggregateError`**: If `true` and the `ExecutionResult` created by the `executeFunction` contains